GoogleCloudPlatform/professional-services/tools/vm-migrator/Readme.md

 Before running, please ensure that
 - the latest code is pulled from repository
 - the prerequisites are met
-- your setup is complete
+- your setup and configuration are complete

 Run ```make STEP=<step name> migrate-subnet```

 The tool will log to the file "migrator.log", located in the same directory.

-## Zone Mapping

-Based on the source zones indicated via variables, the respective target zones will be chosen by matching the source zone in the file `zone_mapping.py`.

 ## Sole Tenant nodes